Freddis/gym-tracker-web/README.md

 This is the ideal solution for projects that use a design system.
 Components are fully customizable and unstyled by default.
 3. <b>Storybook</b><br>
 Serves as a preview for the design system and its building blocks.
 Allows for development of new blocks right inside.
-4. <b>Strap-On OpenAPI</b><br>
+4. <b>Snap-On OpenAPI</b><br>
-Part of the Strap-On OpenAPI package that generates a client for the OpenAPI schema.
+Part of the Snap-On OpenAPI package that generates a client for the OpenAPI schema.

 The frontend serves as a thin client and should not rely on any types from backend folders (except common).
-Strap-On OpenAPI generates everything the frontend would require: queries, mutations, and types with comments.
+Snap-On OpenAPI generates everything the frontend would require: queries, mutations, and types with comments.

 ### Tailwind & Design System
 The frontend uses Tailwind in such a fashion that everything should be described in TSX files.
 The CSS file should only be used if absolutely necessary.